Tavanic, 500 mg 10 pcs

 – fluctuations in blood glucose levels;

-– photosensitivity/phototototoxicity;
+– photosensitivity/phototoxicity;

 – development of drug resistance in bacteria.

-The overall incidence, type, and distribution of adverse reactions were similar in patients receiving levofloxacin at a dose of 750 mg once daily compared with patients receiving 250 mg once daily or 500 mg twice daily.
-Therapy was discontinued because of drug-related side effects in 4.3% of patients overall, in 3.8% of patients taking 250 and 500 mg doses, and in 5.4% of patients taking 750 mg.
-The most common side effects leading to discontinuation of the drug at 250 and 500 mg doses were gastrointestinal complaints (1.4%), nausea (0.6%), vomiting (0.4%), dizziness (0.3%), and headache (0.2%).
-The most common side effects leading to discontinuation were gastrointestinal distress (1.2%), nausea (0.6%), vomiting (0.5%), dizziness (0.3%), and headache (0.3%) at the 750 mg dose.
+The overall incidence, type, and distribution of adverse reactions were similar in patients receiving levofloxacin 750 mg once daily compared with patients receiving 250 mg once daily or 500 mg twice daily.
+Therapy was discontinued due to drug-related adverse events in 4.3% of patients overall, 3.8% of patients taking the 250 and 500 mg doses, and 5.4% of patients taking the 750 mg dose.
+The most common side effects leading to discontinuation of the drug at doses of 250 and 500 mg were gastrointestinal complaints (1.4%), nausea (0.6%), vomiting (0.4%), dizziness (0.3%), headache (0.2%).
+The most common side effects leading to discontinuation of the drug at a dose of 750 mg were gastrointestinal disturbances (1.2%), nausea (0.6%), vomiting (0.5%), dizziness (0.3%), headache (0.3%).

-The following are the adverse effects noted in clinical trials and observed at a rate of >0.1% in patients receiving levofloxacin (N=7537).
-The most common adverse reactions (â¥3%) were nausea, headache, diarrhea, insomnia, constipation, and dizziness.
+The following are side effects noted in clinical trials and observed with a frequency of >0.1% in patients receiving levofloxacin (N=7537).
+The most common adverse reactions (≥3%) were nausea, headache, diarrhea, insomnia, constipation and dizziness.

-Gastrointestinal system disorders: nausea (7%), diarrhea (5%), constipation (3%), abdominal pain (2%), dyspepsia (2%), vomiting (2%); 0.1-1% – gastritis, stomatitis, pancreatitis, esophagitis, gastroenteritis, glossitis, pseudomembranous colitis, liver function disorders, increased liver enzymes, increased ALP.
+From the gastrointestinal tract: nausea (7%), diarrhea (5%), constipation (3%), abdominal pain (2%), dyspepsia (2%), vomiting (2%); 0.1–1% – gastritis, stomatitis, pancreatitis, esophagitis, gastroenteritis, glossitis, pseudomembranous colitis, liver dysfunction, increased levels of liver enzymes, increased alkaline phosphatase.

-Urogenital system disorders: vaginitis2 (1%); 0.1-1%: impaired renal function, acute renal failure, genital candidiasis.
+From the genitourinary system: vaginitis2 (1%); 0.1–1%: impaired renal function, acute renal failure, genital candidiasis.

-Skin disorders: rash (2%), itching (1%); 0.1-1% – allergic reactions, edema (1%), urticaria.
+From the skin: rash (2%), itching (1%); 0.1–1% – allergic reactions, edema (1%), urticaria.

-Others: candidiasis (1%), reaction at the injection site (1%), chest pain (1%); 0.1-1%: hyperglycemia/hypoglycemia, hyperkalemia.
+Other: candidiasis (1%), reaction at the IV injection site (1%), chest pain (1%); 0.1–1%: hyperglycemia/hypoglycemia, hyperkalemia.

 1 N=7274.